rgambord/c99-doc/doc/sections/7/14/index.rst

 .. _9899_7.14p4:

+.. container:: snum

+   :ref:`4 <9899_7.14p4>`

-:ref:`4 <9899_7.14p4>` An implementation need not generate any of these signals, except as a result of explicit calls to the raise function.
+An implementation need not generate any of these signals, except as a result of explicit calls to the raise function.
 Additional signals and pointers to undeclarable functions, with macro definitions beginning, respectively, with the letters SIG and an uppercase letter or with SIG\_ and an uppercase letter,\ [#9899_note219]_ may also be specified by the implementation.
 The complete set of signals, their semantics, and their default handling is implementation-defined; all signal numbers shall be positive.